sanjayaviraj/Dendrimers-/README.md

 # RMSS.tcl
 This script find Root mean square separation/displacement of selected atoms as an average value (Instead between two-usual practice in polymer chemistry).
 Replace indexes with your interested selection.
 Data will be written to the RMSS.dat file.

+# random_slct.tcl
+This script can be use to select any number of molecules randomly when the molecule has four bonded beads (or atoms) but can not give one selection.
+Give the number of molecules you want to "goal" and selection to "sel_dn".
+A .pdb file will be generated contin randomly selected moleculs in working dir.